-In standby mode, the software switches off the gas flow and lowers the oven temperature to the standby temperature.
+In standby mode, the software reduces the gas flow and switches off the UV lamp.

-- Select the Instrument | Standby menu option. - Or: In the Instrument controls panel click on the Instrument standby or switch off button. - In Standby select the option Standby . - Set the standby temperature in [°C]. - Flush the analysis device, for measurements without autosampler: - Activate the checkbox Reverse rinse.
+- Select the Instrument | Standby menu option. - Or: In the Instrument controls panel click on the Instrument standby or switch off button. - In Standby select the option Standby . - Flush the analysis device, for measurements without autosampler: - Activate the checkbox Reverse rinse.
 Hold the sample intake cannula in the waste canister. - Flush the analysis device, for measurements with AS vario, EPA Sampler autosampler: - Activate the checkbox Reverse rinse.
 The content of the sample intake hose is automatically washed back into the wash cup. - Flush the analysis device, for measurements with AS 10e, AS 21hp autosampler: - At the end of the sequence, measure one sample of ultrapure water.
-(The autosamplers do not have the wash cup required for the backflush process.) - Exit the dialog with OK. - \checkmark The software stays open.
-The analysis system will be put in standby mode.
+(The autosamplers do not have the wash cup required for the backflush process.) - Exit the dialog with OK.